gmcfall/react-firebase-state-docs/docs/guides/document_listeners.md

 - Similar comments apply to the other optional parameters (`onRemove`, `onError` and `leaseOptions`).
     Make sure that all invocations of `useDocListener` for a given path use the same handlers for these parameters.
-- Don't forget to call `releaseEntities` when your component unmounts.
+- Don't forget to call `releaseAllClaims` when your component unmounts.

 ## Using a document listener within event handlers